Who will benefit from a neuropsychological assessment?

 6. Legal Competency

 At times, a neuropsychological assessment of a person’s cognitive capacities is required for Guardian and Administration Tribunal hearings.

 This assessment can help determine whether a client has the cognitive capacity to independently sign a will and testament, manage financial affairs and make rational decisions and judgments regarding accommodation, financial or medical treatment issues.

-Deidre completed her Supervised Training and Approval Program (STAPS) at Griffith University in 2008 with additional training in 2010.
+Deidre is an approved supervisor for Clinical Neuropsychology and all other levels of psychological practice (4+2, 5+1 etc) with the Psychology Board of Australia (PBA).
 She has supervised both provisional psychologists and registered psychologists completing their post graduate qualifications in areas of specialist endorsement.
 Deidre enjoys the collaborative process that supervision provides and the supervisory alliance and is committed to open and informed feedback supervision.

 NQNS now provides Neurofeedback therapy as an adjunct intervention to treat clients with a wide range of neurological, psychological and physiological disorders.
 Neurofeedback, also known as EEG (electroencephalogram) biofeedback, is a therapeutic intervention that provides immediate feedback from a computer-based software program that assesses a client’s brainwave activity.
 The program then uses sound or visual signals to retrain these brain signals.
 By responding to this process, clients learn to regulate and improve their brain function and to alleviate symptoms of various neurological and psychological disorders.

 Over the past 20 years, neuroscience has repeatedly shown how the brain is adaptable and capable of plasticity.
 This technology and software provides direct training of brain function and guides the brain towards optimal adjustment and self-regulation.
 Neurofeedback therapy tends to manage or regulate the workings of the brain so it functions in a healthier, more synchronised manner.